buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: BitBucketServerPRCommentPush(base_url, user, password, messageFormatter=None, verbose=False, debug=None, verify=None, mode=('failing', 'passing', 'warnings'), tags=None, builders=None, schedulers=None, branches=None, buildSetSummary=False):

     :param string base_url: The base url of the Bitbucket server host
-    :param string user: The Bitbucket server user to post as.
+    :param string user: The Bitbucket server user to post as. (can be a :ref:`Secret`)
-    :param string password: The Bitbucket server user's password.
+    :param string password: The Bitbucket server user's password. (can be a :ref:`Secret`)
     :param messageFormatter: This is an optional instance of :class:`MessageFormatter` that can be used to generate a custom comment.
     :param boolean verbose: If True, logs a message for each successful status push.
     :param boolean debug: logs every requests and their response